pytroll/fcidecomp/documentation/installation-manual/installation.rst

 Installation requires:

-- the FCIDECOMP  packages, downloaded as a single ``zip`` artifacts file from the "deploy" job of the project's CI/CD pipeline for the branch/tag of interest;
+- the FCIDECOMP Conda packages, downloaded as a single ``zip`` artifacts file from the "deploy" job of the project's CI/CD pipeline for the branch/tag of interest;
 - ``conda``, installed as described at :ref:`[CONDA_INST_INSTR] <[CONDA_INST_INSTR]>`.